johnridesabike/johnridesa.bike/software/bikewalklife.md

 ---
-title: How I built Bike Walk Life with free & freemium software
+title: How I built my blog Bike Walk Life with free & freemium software
 date: 2025-12-27
 description: |
   I built my blog Bike Walk Life from scratch.
 This is a summary of the software